tewha/tewha.net/_posts/2014/2014-06-09-learn-swift.md

 Let me give you a different opinion:

 No, newbie, you don't learn Objective-C. You'll miss it from time to time and you might want to pick it up later, but it won't help you much now.
-And it might hurt you.
+And it will color your thinking in a way that might hurt your understanding.

-People continue to suggest you learn manual release/retain (MRR) before using automatic reference counting (ARC).
+Let me rewind a few years.
+Apple introduced Automatic Reference Counting, which let the compiler manage its own memory.
+To this day, people continue to suggest you learn manual release/retain (MRR) before using ARC.
 I used MRR for years, and it really didn't help me learn ARC.
 What helped me was understanding the object graph model, which was actually HIDDEN by MRR.
 I think knowing MRR makes it harder to learn ARC.

+So should you learn MRR?
+No. You should learn the concepts behind good memory management on iOS — something many programmers never learned under MRR — then apply them to ARC.
+MRR is completely unrelated to this.
+Saying MRR helps is like saying **1+1 = cheese**.

 Just looking at it and playing for a few minutes, I think Swift is another great example of this.
-Swift is a teaching language that's actually more useful for day-to-day programming tasks than the language it replaces.
+Swift is a teaching language that's probably more useful for day-to-day programming tasks than the language it replaces.
 It's also likely to be more performant than Objective-C, thanks to… well, that's another article. :)

-If you're a new developer reading this, ignore Friskics's article.
-Get the concepts down and learn the language you're going to actually use.
+If you're a new developer reading this, ignore Friskics's article. **Get the concepts down** and then **learn the language you're going to use**.
 Enjoy it.
 You don't have to suffer like we did.

+In a few years I'll miss Objective-C. But primarily because I felt there was always something to learn about it, and a better way to write my code.
+I'm not sure if I'll still have that feeling with Swift, but that nostalgia doesn't mean Objective-C is a better language.

 To address his points: